16 Herbs Every Breastfeeding Mom Should Know About

 Botanicals can provide great support during the breastfeeding years to reduce medications and save your child's gut health.
 I found great comfort in these remedies when I was trying to breastfeed twins!

-Stress is one of the most overlooked pieces of the puzzle during the postpartum time.
-It's important to learn how to soothe your nervous system now so that when you begin weaning you have many botanicals to reach for to help you through the transition of motherhood.
+Stress is one of the most overlooked pieces of the puzzle during the postpartum period.
+It's important to learn how to soothe your nervous system now so that when you begin weaning, you have many botanicals to reach for to help you through the transition of motherhood.

 Write in the comment area if you have any questions, and I'll be sure to get back to you.